zznate/intravert-ug/README.md

 * A simple sync/async [API and Transport](https://github.com/zznate/intravert-ug/wiki/JSON) that runs over HTTP allows clients to chose from JSON, JSON compressed by smile, and even big fat sexy XML.

 * No more dealing with byte[] or ByteBuffers.
-IntraVert lets users work with simple familiar objects like String or Integer.
+Intravert lets users work with simple familiar objects like String or Integer.
 See [Types and Composites](https://github.com/zznate/intravert-ug/wiki/Composites).

 ## Motivations
 Intravert was conceived of and designed by long time users of Cassandra who have written numerous real-world applications built on the existing Thrift API.

-This API had it's worts for sure, but it was felt among us that the direction of the Cassandra project with regards to the introduction of CQL sidestepped some of the core reasons we chose Cassandra in the first place.
+This API had it's warts for sure, but it was felt among us that the direction of the Cassandra project with regards to the introduction of CQL sidestepped some of the core reasons we chose Cassandra in the first place.

 Therefore, Intravert is a new approach designed to leverage what we've learned down in the trenches writing (largely Java-based) applications which use Cassandra.
 Intravert is not intended as a fork, thumb in the eye, or any other detremental action to the Cassandra community or commercial vendors around such.
 It is simply a purpose built tool to facilitate GetingShitDone™ with real world applications.